alexxnieto/cse15l-lab-reports/report1.md

 `cd ~`
 `cd`

+cd <path> "change directory" is used to switch the current working directory to the given path

 `ls -lat`
 `ls -a`

 `ls <directory> where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username`

+ ls <path> "List" used to list files and folders of the given path

 `cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/`

+ cp <path to file> is used to copy the contnets of the file or directory specified

 `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`

+ cat <path1> [optional: <path2>] prints the contnets of one or more files given by path

 ![Image](img14.png)